bmuteau/portfolio-v1/README.md

     Front-End:
-        * verify windows open with "ac" in the taskbar in every computer page (if?)
-        * make 404 notfound page
         * flex wrap for project list , experience mobile and tablet
         * fix list project with a max item (?)
         * fix presentation of project result search